 The internal components are of the best available technologies.
-Though there has been a shift from legacy components in the low-end models such as the use of integrated circuits instead of discrete ones, replacement of tubes and toroidal transformers with more contemporary and cost-effective alternatives.
+There has been a shift from legacy components in the low-end models such as the use of integrated circuits instead of discrete ones, replacement of tubes, and toroidal transformers with more contemporary and cost-effective alternatives.

 Ease Of Use